Expression.Negate Method (Expression, MethodInfo)

 - Type: System.Linq.Expressions.Expression

-method is not null and the method it represents returns void, is not static (Shared in Visual Basic), or does not take exactly one argument.
+method is not Nothing and the method it represents returns void, is not static (Shared in Visual Basic), or does not take exactly one argument.

-method is null and the unary minus operator is not defined for expression.Type.
+method is Nothing and the unary minus operator is not defined for expression.Type.

 expression.Type (or its corresponding non-nullable type if it is a nullable value type) is not assignable to the argument type of the method represented by method.